sysown/proxysql/doc/passwords.md

 ProxySQL is a protocol aware proxy.
 Because ProxySQL performs routing based on traffic, when a client connects it cannot yet identify a destination HG, therefore ProxySQL needs to authenticate the client.
-For this reason, ProxySQL needs to have some information related to the password of the user: enough information to allow the authentication.
+For this reason, it needs to have some information related to the password of the user: enough information to allow the authentication.

 ProxySQL also needs these information to later establish connections to backends, or issue `CHANGE_USER` within already established connections.